way0utwest/jekylltest/newevent.md

 - Gather information about the event (see our checklist below)
 - Submit this to this site
-- Sign the contract for using the SQL Saturdy name
+- Sign the contract for using the SQL Saturday name

 That's it.
 Once you have the signed agreement and the information submitted, we will update this site with your event.